BSc (Hons), Master of Manual Therapy, MISCP

 Catherine established East Coast Physiotherapy and Sports Injury Clinic in 2010, and has been working in private practice since 2004.

-• Part of the Athletics Ireland physiotherapy team since 2007, travelling with junior and senior teams to training camps and international competitions, including European and World championship events.
+• Part of the Athletics Ireland physiotherapy team since for 7 years, travelling with junior and senior teams to training camps and international competitions, including European and World championship events.

 • Worked in St. Vincent’s University Hospital for 5 years.
 Managed the physiotherapy service of the Hand Surgery Unit for 3 years, and in 2005 implemented a chronic back pain rehabilitation service which is still running.

 • Worked in Clontarf Orthopaedic Hospital for 2 years, rehabilitating people after orthopaedic surgery.

 • In addition to athletics and tri-athletics, Catherine also has a special interest in dealing with golfers and GAA and hockey players, and has worked with sportspeople ranging from the recreational to the elite.

 • Catherine also has a special interest in lower back pain, neck pain and repetitive strain injuries.

 More about Catherine:

 • Catherine has published a number of articles in the Irish Times, giving advice on running injury prevention and management for the Dublin City Marathon.

 • She worked as a consultant for the physiotherapy role and storyline in the Irish medical drama “The Clinic” for series 5 & 6.